joanmont/Nandoso/README.md

 # Nandoso
-html for Nandoso's

-Microsoft Student Accelerator assessment project mirroring the Nando's website using bootstrap for front end formatting
+Microsoft Student Accelerator assessment project mirroring the Nando's website using bootstrap and AJAX for front end formatting